shukla-yash/shukla-yash.github.io/_pages/contact.md

 Email is the best way to contact me.

-My email ID is: yash DOT shukla AT tufts DOT edu
+My email ID is: yashs2810 AT gmail DOT edu

 Or, feel free to [drop me a message on LinkedIn](https://www.linkedin.com/in/yashshukla/)